cedced19/sensorio-weather-station/README.md

 # sensorio-weather-station
 Use the DHT22 and the DS18B20 sensor to get some weather informations and send it to an hub.
+(You can also only use the DHT11 if you want to measure the temperature inside).

 To use this code you need to install the following libraries:
 * [DHT sensor library](https://github.com/adafruit/DHT-sensor-library)